hulkienesuysal/english/essay.md

 > Each body paragraph should contain Topic sentence, Sort information, Advantages, Disadvantages

-> Conclusion paragraph may contain Your opinion, Suggestion, Solution.
+> Conclusion paragraph should contain Your opinion, Suggestion, Solution.